AuthorizeNet/webhooks-sample-app/README.md

 # webhooks-sample-app

-Webhook Dashboard to monitor real time events and recent business happenings.
+Webhook sample App to demonstrate the usage of Webhooks  to monitor real time events .

  * Know more about Webhooks creation and configuration, authentication, API endpoints, event types and payload, visit [Webhooks](https://developer.authorize.net/api/reference/features/webhooks.html)